cdeutsch/sqsqueue/README.md

 * worker(task, callback) - An asynchronous function for processing a queued task, which must call its callback(err) argument when finished, with an optional error as an argument.
+  * task object
+    * messageId - SQS MessageId
+    * data - the original data passed in on "push"
 * concurrency - An integer for determining how many worker functions should be run in parallel.